About > Biography

 The Hunting Box Party was exhibited as part of the Hochstitze (Raised Hides) exhibition at the Knoll Gallery, Vienna, Austria 2010, the Knoll Gallery, Budapest, Hungary 2011 and Buffer Zone at The Armory Gallery, Sydney Olympic Stadium, Australia 2011; earlier exhibitons include Temple Bar Gallery and Studios, Dublin 2001 and the Turku Art Museum, Finland 2003 with Lumpy Art History; her work was included as part of L’Imaginaire Irlandais at Villesalem Abbey in association with Le Confort Modern, Poitiers, France and Cork Paintings was exhibited at the John David Mooney Foundation, both in 1996.

-Commissions include the Upside-down Mountains which was a neon and painted mural installation commissioned by the OPW Office of Public Works for the Northside Civic Centre, Coolock, Dublin 2003 and Where’s Me Cork? and Freedom Box for Airgador - Cork Silver and Gold exhibition Crawford Municipal Art Gallery, Cork for the European Capital of Culture Cork 2005 commissioned by Bowen Construction.
-Iremonger is a founder of the Sirius Arts Centre, Cobh, Co.
+Commissions include the Upside-down Mountains which consisted of a neon and a painted mural installation commissioned by the OPW Office of Public Works for the Northside Civic Centre, Coolock, Dublin 2003; and Where’s Me Cork? and Freedom Box film works for Airgador - Cork Silver and Gold exhibition Crawford Municipal Art Gallery, Cork for the European Capital of Culture Cork 2005 commissioned by Bowen Construction; Iremonger is a founder of the Sirius Arts Centre, Cobh, Co.
 Cork in 1988, volunteering until 1999, where she worked as Artists Liasion until 2015.